prototypefund/reproducible-website/_docs/recording.md

 The rest of the build environment should either be defined as part of the development process or recorded during the build process.

-Anything recorded is best recorded as a separate build product that can be easily ignored or distributed separately.
+Anything recorded is best stored as a separate build product that can be easily ignored or distributed separately.
 This will help identify which variation is irrelevant to the software itself.